tpauldike/journey_through_C/7-struct_typedef/README.md

        unsigned int no; //number
 }
 ```
-And we found out, as we made progress, that the right way to give this struct an alias was to add the `typedef` keyword before `struct` and add the alias after the closing curly braces, and then a semi colon, which leaves us with what we have below:
+And we found out, as we made progress, that the right way to give this struct an alias was to add the `typedef` keyword before `struct` and add the alias after the closing curly brace, and then a semi colon, which leaves us with what we have below:
 ```c
 typedef struct phonebook{
         char name[100]; //contact's name